How do I Meet FAA Regulations

 My View

-Flying used to be simple and no one seemed to care about where and what we flew.
-One day the FPV drones with cameras appeared which were being flown all over town, over houses, over restricted area for fun and for business and the news media couldn't tell enough stories, which were occasionally true, about drones being where they shouldn't be.
 Big companies like Amazon started requesting permission to deliver merchandise with quadcopter drones to residential houses.
 Police, real estate companies, film makers and hobbyists were promoting the new FPV technology.
-FPV flight videos were being posted showing the drones flying over people and property anywhere and everywhere you could imagine.
+FPV flight videos were being posted showing the drones flying over people, sporting events and property anywhere and everywhere you could imagine.
 The popularity of RC crash videos and the buzzing bee sounds of quads hasn't helped.
 People started associating the sound of a drone to the invasion of their privacy.

 The FAA felt they had been forced to come up with some regulations to protect the lives of pilots and passengers of full sized aircraft and protect the public privacy.
 The FAA has struggled with a constant change of the congressional committee people so those in the ruling body haven't been in all the previous discussions so they lack some of the insight of what has gone on before.
 This bill is hundreds of pages long and only a small amount is related to model aircraft.
-Things are still unsettled as congress prepares to vote on the latest version of the bill.

 If you have any additions or corrections to the information on this page please contact us at our website and we will update this site.